 5. Purchasing something which requires a credit card number or obligates a student or school to provide payment to another party.

 6. Accessing, attempting to access, and/or altering information in restricted areas of any network.

 7. Downloading or loading any software or applications without permission from the building network administrator or system administrator.

 Users are required to report any of the following to their teachers, supervisors, or the building network administrator as soon as the following are discovered:

-2. Any messages, files, Web sites, or user activities that solicit personal information, such as an address, phone number, credit card number, or social security number, about the user or someone else, or request a personal contact with the user or another user.
+2. Any messages, files, websites, or user activities that solicit personal information, such as an address, phone number, credit card number, or social security number, about the user or someone else, or that request personal contact with the user or another user.

 3. Attempts by any user to abuse or damage the system or violate the security of the network and its resources.